navima/arukereso-scraper/readme.md

 ### Other

-* The Excel Worksheet has PowerQuery queries to the filenames in the _[Example:](#example)_ section;
+* The Excel Worksheet has PowerQuery queries to the filenames in the _[Example](#example)_ section;
-The paths are dynamic, so the .xlsx, and .csv files need only be in the same folder.
+The paths are relative, so the .xlsx, and .csv files need only be in the same folder.
-I don't know if other software support PowerQuery, so I assume this can only be worked with in MS Excel.

-## Usage:
+## Usage

 ### GetTypes